Skip to Main Content

 The Phonological Understanding Lab

-UW Health Science Building Room 254
+UW Health Science Building Room 189 - Dr. Amy Peterson

-The Phonological Understanding Lab is dedicated to improving treatment efficacy and efficiency for children with speech sound disorders as well as increasing our understanding of how typically developing children learn new sounds and words in terms of perception, processing and production.
+The Phonological Understanding Lab is dedicated to improving treatment efficacy and efficiency for children with speech sound disorders as well as increasing our understanding of how typically developing children learn new sounds and words in terms of perception, processing, and production.
 The lab is equipped with three Dell PC computers equipped with dual monitors, phonetic transcription equipment, a Sonospeech Ultrasound system, and standardized assessments.
 Additionally, the lab houses three mobile lab kits that include Microsoft Surface Pro 4 tablets, recording devices, and specialized equipment for treatment and psycholinguistic tests.
 Recordings are taken in a double walled sound attenuated booth.

 Preschool and Dual Language Lab